Figure 17.5 Which of the following statements about virus structure is true?

 - Glycoproteins help the virus attach to the host cell.

 Figure 17.6 Influenza virus is packaged in a viral envelope, which fuses with the plasma membrane.
 This way, the virus can exit the host cell without killing it.
 What advantage does the virus gain by keeping the host cell alive?

 Figure 17.17 The Rh antigen is found on Rh-positive red blood cells.
-An Rh-negative female can usually carry an Rh-positive fetus to term without difficulty.
-However, if she has a second Rh-positive fetus, her body may launch an immune attack that causes hemolytic disease of the newborn.
+An Rh-negative person can usually carry an Rh-positive fetus to term without difficulty.
+However, having a second Rh-positive fetus may launch an immune attack that causes hemolytic disease of the newborn.
 Why do you think hemolytic disease is only a problem during the second or subsequent pregnancies?